 - Demonstrate knowledge of anatomy, physiology, and pathophysiology of sudden illness or injury; and of the mechanics of injury for patient evaluation.

 Prerequisites, fees, more

 - Attend a mandatory information session.
-The Fall 2017 application period has ended.
-Information about informatin sessions for future quarters will be posted here as soon as it becomes available.
+Information about information sessions for future quarters will be posted here as soon as it becomes available.